A ferris wheel at night surrounded by christmas decorations and people in a city square

 The top of a christmas tree with thousands of lights in gold, blue and pink, with a star on the top against a dark night sky

-Lisbon’s largest square becomes even more impressive in December.
-From December 1st to January 6th, a towering Christmas tree stands at its center, creating a festive focal point.
+From December 1st to January 6th, a towering Christmas tree stands at the center of Praca do Comercio, creating a festive focal point.

 Evening ritual: Grab a glass of Port wine from one of the square’s cafes and watch the sunset over the Tagus River.
+Remember to dress for European December weather!

 10. Bolo Rei: A Taste of Portuguese Christmas Tradition